 On the first Monday of the month a traditional or modern moʻolelo depicting the culture, values, language or traditions of Hawaiʻi, will be shared through a virtual platform.
 These mo‘olelo promote literacy within the classroom and home, and encourage ʻohana to read and learn together.
 Moʻolelo are shared by staff and guest storytellers.

 In the 1820’s, Kauikeaouli, Kamehameha III was the catalyst for the rise of literacy in Hawaiʻi.
 He stated, “ ʻO Koʻu Aupuni, he Aupuni palapala koʻu.
 My kingdom shall be a kingdom of literacy”.
 Within our moʻokalaleo, we share a literacy component that extends our moʻolelo journey.

 Weekly, a Mo‘o ‘Ōlelo, a succession of Hawaiian words or phrases will be shared.
 The mana‘o behind each word or phrase relates to the mo‘olelo being presented.
 This component will enhance cultural awareness and knowledge through Hawaiian language.

-‘EKE (Experiential Kūpuna-inspired Education) – ‘EKE is based on a foundation of Hawaiian culture and practices that explores the traditions of our kūpuna and provides experiential learning through mo‘olelo.
+‘EKE is based on a foundation of Hawaiian culture and practices that explores the traditions of our kūpuna and provides experiential learning through mo‘olelo.
 Mo‘olelo will support OLA learning units.
-A printed and digital book list of selected titles, reading reflection, and activities have been designed and produced for sharing with project participants.
-A “take home bag” (an ‘eke) equipped with books and activities will be provided.
-Participants may post their reading reflections and share their experiences on Papahana Kuaola social media using the hashtag #mymoolelo.
-Your ʻohana will receive two bags per month.
-Bi-monthly pickup/dropoff schedule will be emailed to you.
+A digital book list of selected titles, a reading reflection, and activities have been designed and produced for sharing with project participants.
+This is a collection of books housed in the Lelekamanu Lending Library.
+Please contact your islandʻs educator to learn more about the availability of specific titles.